______________________________________________________________________

 Physical Requirements

-Constant use of hands and arms to type and write in order to complete necessary paperwork.
-Must be able to drive and/or ride long distance; nighttime driving is necessary.
-Must be able to converse in English by phone and in person with the public.
-Diction must be clear and audible for presentations.
-Must be able to sit long periods of time.
-Must be able to lift boxes and displays weighing approximately 15-35 pounds.
-Must be able to kneel to go through files in lower-level cabinets.
-Must be able to visit various municipalities throughout the region.
-Must be able to travel overnight alone.
+Constant use of hands and arms to type and complete necessary paperwork.
+Must be able to drive and/or ride long distances, including nighttime driving when necessary.
+Must be able to communicate effectively in English both verbally and in writing.
+Diction must be clear and audible for presentations and public meetings.
+Must be able to sit for extended periods and lift boxes, displays, and materials weighing approximately 15–35 pounds.
+Must be able to kneel to access lower-level filing cabinets and travel throughout the region, including occasional overnight travel.

 Completed applications and resumes can be emailed to Chris@trailsrpc.org or faxed to 660-463-7944.
 Applications can also be hand delivered to the Pioneer Trails office located at 802 S Gordon St. Room 102, Concordia, MO 64020.